3D MODELING TERMS: 12 MUST-KNOW WORDS

 Knowing 3D modeling terms is key to connecting with 3D modelers.
 It’s vital because when it comes to task processing there is a huge issue of understanding.
 A furniture producer has technical specifications, sure – but translating them into a 3D model is a different story.
 The miscommunication begins when project managers explain current progress and what problems have occured – using their alien terminology!

 Don’t worry, there is no need to learn every facet of the sphere.
-In fact, knowing just a handful of common words can significantly ease communication and speed up the process.
+In fact, knowing just a handful of common words can significantly ease communication and help get 3D models faster.
 Here are 12 most common 3D modeling terms that UFO3D clients struggle with.

 #1.
 3D Model